lambda-dom/class_revisions/README.md

 ## A. 3.
 Requirements.

-This mod has [Spell Revisions](https://github.com/Gibberlings3/SpellRevisions) as a hard requirement -- it will *not* install if SR's main component is not installed.
+This mod is only for BG2 EE and EET. *Maybe*, the non-HLA components can also be used on BG1 EE but I have not kept track of what is needed or not from base, and I have not even checked whether it installs on bare BG1 EE.
+It also has [Spell Revisions](https://github.com/Gibberlings3/SpellRevisions) as a hard requirement -- it will *not* install if SR's main component is not present.

 While it technically does not require it, [Item Revisions](https://github.com/Gibberlings3/ItemRevisions) is recommended.
 Playing BG without [SCS](https://www.gibberlings3.net/mods/tweaks/scs/) installed is in my view, quite pointless, even though SCS is these days a massive mod with bugs that can take quite some time to iron out; the envisioned difficulty levels are core-hardcore.
 Insane *may* be doable but I have not tested it or have any intentions of testing it; even more so for Legacy of Bhaal.

 # B. Issues.

-The mod is in alpha stage, because while the basic design is set there are some details to be hashed out, especially around the Blackguard (which is why it is installed as a separate component) and the Beastmaster kits (e. g. creature stats).
+The mod is in alpha stage, because while the basic design is set there are some details to be hashed out, especially around the Blackguard (which is why it is installed as a separate component from the Paladin component) and the Beastmaster kits (e. g. creature stats).

 There are also some unresolved, or potentially problematic, issues.
 The ones I am aware of:

 * Paladins and Rangers get trimmed down spellbooks with some unique additions, but these differences are not reflected in the character creation screens.
-I do not know how to do this, or even if it can be done, so for now the player will have to suffer the jank.
+I do not know how to solve this, so for now the user will have to suffer the jank.

 * The way the spellbooks are updated at level up is by applying an ability with a spell removal opcode.
-The implementation was copied from KR and uses *delayed* timing; some early testing showed that with *instant* timing sometimes it did not work correctly.
+The implementation was copied from KR and uses *delayed* timing by 1 second; some early testing showed that with *instant* timing sometimes it did not work correctly.
 So should wait a couple of seconds after level up to get the updated spellbook.

 * Spellcasting changes to rangers entails all sorts of issues for dual and muticlasses; some early testing indicates that these have been solved but do not be surprised if there are some bugs lurking as the solution is moderately complex.

 * All the new spells and items use vanilla icons, with one spell using an icon from SR; I have zero graphical talents, so barring a gentle soul making some nice icons for the mod, it will stay that way.
 I also have poor writing skills and English is not my native language, so any help in that department would be much appreciated.
 You know the drill -- submit patches.

 * Balancing is an ever-present concern.
 I would say that in comparison to vanilla, all the classes and kits got more powerful, so the question is how much more powerful.
 As a general rule, I prefer underpowered to overpowered, but if a choice has to be made, fun over both.

+* Modder issues: currently, to make use of `spell.ids` to manage resource references, we dump all spells in the `spcl` namespace via `ADD_SPELL`, crowding it out.
+If this proves to be problematic (especially relevant for megamod installs), we might consider switching to some other scheme like the extended naming scheme of SCS.

 # C. Future Plans.